Czesław Boguszewicz

-Czesław Boguszewicz (born 2 July 1950) is a Polish retired football and later manager.
+Czesław Boguszewicz (born 2 July 1950) is a Polish former professional footballer and manager.

 Career

-At the age of 16, Boguszewicz trained with Pogoń Szczecin in the Polish top flight and debuted at the age of 17.
+At the age of 16, Boguszewicz joined Pogoń Szczecin in the Polish top flight and debuted at the age of 17.
 Just before the 1978 FIFA World Cup, he suffered an eye injury, causing him to miss the squad and retire from professional football.

-While playing, Boguszewicz obtained his coaching badges, causing him to be appointed head coach of Arka Gydnia at the age of 28, where he won that season's Polish Cup.
+While playing, Boguszewicz obtained his coaching badges, causing him to be appointed head coach of Arka Gdynia at the age of 28, where he won the Polish Cup in 1979.
 After vacationing in Finland, Boguszewicz played and coached there, where the season lasted from spring to autumn and the attendances were low.

-From Finland, he was appointed head coach of Nigerian side Nigerdock, where he experienced corruption and was stoned by opposing fans during 1 occasion.
+From Finland, he was appointed head coach of Nigerian side Nigerdock, where he experienced corruption and was stoned by opposing fans on one occasion.